-National Minimum Wage and National Living Wage increases 2021
+National Minimum Wage and Living Wage 2022 increases

-If you pay any of your staff the National Minimum Wage or National Living Wage, you will need to be aware of pay increases which come into effect from 1st April 2021, including a change in the minimum age people need to be to get the National Living Wage.
+If you pay any of your staff the National Minimum Wage or National Living Wage, you will need to be aware of pay increases which come into effect from 1st April 2022, as well as a change in the minimum age people need to be to get the National Living Wage from April 2021.

 Lower age bracket for the National Living Wage

-As of 1st April 2021, the new National Minimum Wage rates will have increased to:
+As of 1st April 2022, the new National Minimum Wage rates will increase to:

-Please note that people aged 23 and over will be entitled to the National Living Wage.
+Please note that people aged 23 and over are entitled to the National Living Wage.
 Check the Acas website for more information on these increases and how they affect your business.

 Myhrtoolkit customers